UGAWG/ugawg.github.io/index.md

-The benchmark is collection of case descriptions, geometry, input grids, and output grids, which define expected performance and enables verification by comparisons.
+The benchmark is collection of case descriptions, geometry, input grids, and output grids, which define expected performance and enables verification by comparison.

 The Gamma Mesh Format is used for grid, geometry association, solution, and metric interchange.